waitandhope123/ncft-formal-field-theory/VALIDATION.md

 # VALIDATION

-Validation of NCFT was conducted through an extensive suite of executable computational toy models designed not to demonstrate isolated behaviors, but to systematically probe the boundaries, failure modes, and invariant structures of the theory.
+Validation of NCFT-core was conducted through an extensive suite of executable computational toy models designed not to demonstrate isolated behaviors, but to systematically probe the boundaries, failure modes, and invariant structures of the theory.
 Numerical experiments are treated as falsification-oriented probes rather than confirmatory examples.

-The toy suite spans stability analysis, topology variation, noise and open-system effects, inverse inference limits, coarse-graining behavior, spectral structure, and statistical detectability.
+The toy suite spans projection enforcement, stability analysis, interaction topology, frequency structure, clustering, noise sensitivity, inverse inference limits, coarse-graining behavior, spectral structure, and statistical detectability.
 Both successful and failed constructions are retained as part of the validation record.

 ---

-## 1. Internal Consistency and Boundedness
+## 1. Internal Consistency and Well-Posedness

-Across all projection-enforced simulations, NCFT dynamics preserve unit normalization, bounded bilinear coupling, and deterministic execution.
-Violations of these properties occur systematically in unenforced or adversarial variants, confirming that boundedness is a structural consequence of the axioms rather than a numerical artifact.
+Across all valid simulations, NCFT-core dynamics preserve unit normalization, bounded bilinear coupling, and deterministic execution.
+Any relaxation of projection enforcement or pairwise closure leads to immediate divergence or loss of determinism, confirming that well-posedness is a constitutive consequence of the axioms rather than a numerical artifact.

 ---

-## 2. Phase Structure
+## 2. Regime Classification (Non-Critical)

-NCFT dynamics consistently organize into coherent, critical, and decoherent regimes under parameter variation.
-Only the coherent regime supports stable, predictive interaction structure.
-Transitions between regimes occur smoothly, with no evidence of hidden instabilities or chaotic behavior within the coherent phase.
+Parameter variation produces transient differences in convergence rate and alignment speed but does not generate distinct asymptotic phases.
+No critical, marginal, or chaotic regimes are observed.
+All valid NCFT-core dynamics converge to the same late-time behavior.

+Frequency coherence, defined via bounded dispersion of field-associated frequencies, functions only as a classificatory descriptor and does not affect stability, alignment, or attractor structure.

 ---

 ## 3. Robustness to Topology and Perturbation

-Core NCFT signatures persist across dense, sparse, random, and structured interaction topologies.
-Under additive noise, dropout, reinsertion, and external driving, projected dynamics degrade gradually rather than catastrophically.
-These tests identify clear coherence thresholds while demonstrating robustness to realistic perturbations.
+Core NCFT-core behavior persists across dense, sparse, random, and structured interaction topologies.
+Under controlled perturbations, including noise and temporary dropout, convergence slows smoothly rather than failing abruptly.
+Topology influences transient mixing rates but does not alter asymptotic behavior.

 ---

-## 4. Deterministic Attractor Structure
+## 4. Attractor Structure

-Energy landscape analysis reveals a dominant attractor basin governing late-time behavior in the coherent regime.
-No evidence of metastable glassy dynamics or chaotic wandering is observed.
-Energy descent behaves as a Lyapunov-like process under projection-enforced dynamics.
+Dynamical analysis reveals a single global attractor governing late-time behavior.
+No evidence of clustering, fragmentation, metastable states, glassy dynamics, or chaotic wandering is observed under any tested perturbation.
+Convergence behaves as a Lyapunov-like descent under projection-enforced dynamics.

 ---

 ## 5. Spectral Stability and Dynamical Gap

-Linear response analysis of late-time coherent states demonstrates that NCFT dynamics are dynamically gapped.
-The Jacobian of the projected update map exhibits eigenvalues strictly within the unit circle, with a finite spectral gap separating slow collective modes from rapidly damped degrees of freedom.
-Perturbations decay on finite timescales, excluding marginal stability, critical slowing-down, or long-lived modes.
+Linear response analysis demonstrates that NCFT-core dynamics are dynamically gapped.
+The Jacobian of the projected update map exhibits eigenvalues strictly within the unit circle, with a finite spectral gap separating collective modes from rapidly damped degrees of freedom.
+Perturbations decay on finite timescales, excluding marginal stability or critical slowing-down.

 ---